 What’s not included on a Disney Cruise

-Port Excursions you want to participate in at your port of call or Castaway Cay ( like snorkeling) are also extra.
+Port Excursions you want to participate in at your port of call or Castaway Cay (like snorkeling) are also extra.
 Spa services and gratuities are also not included.
 Room service is included, but the gratuities for it are not.
 Most activities are included, however, occasionally there are some that are not.
-Things like alcohol tastings generally will cost you more, and are anywhere from $25 per person to $55 per person.
+Things like alcohol tastings generally will cost you more and are anywhere from $25 per person to $55 per person.
 The Royal tea for little ones is also an additional cost.
+Movie theater snacks like popcorn cost extra as well, though you’re also welcome to bring your own snacks in.
+Wifi is also not free.

-The Disney Dream and the Disney Fantasy both have sweet shoppes that include items at additional cost.
+The Disney Dream, Disney Fantasy and Disney Wish all have sweet shoppes that include items at additional cost.
 Onboard the Disney Fantasy, you can find specialty items at Sweet on You.
 And onboard the Disney Dream, Vanellope’s is home to gelato, cupcakes, cookies and more.

 Now, don’t get us wrong, we love to treat ourselves on vacation.
 But if you’re trying to keep your spending in check onboard your Disney Cruise, you can easily avoid many of these charges by replacing them with the free options instead.